Sarah's Catalog

 • Subnet: a specific range of IPs on a network.

-• Domain host system (DNS): a system which allows IP addresses to be easily identifiable by pairing host names.
+• Domain name system (DNS): a system which allows IP addresses to be easily identifiable by pairing host names.

 • DNS sinkhole: DNS server which "sinks" specific domains by resolving them to non-routable IPs, or IPs that are a dead end.